-The survey was administered with the pair-comparison questionnaire which included all the pairs between the self, information topics, and diverse media ranging from traditional to new media.
+The survey included a pair-comparison questionnaire with all pairs between the self, information topics, and diverse media ranging from traditional to new media.
 Responses to the pair-comparison items were analyzed with Galileo version 5.6 (v5.6).
 The maximum value was set at 1000 in order to eliminate missing and extreme data.
-The total concepts observed were 22: yourself, 9 concepts of information topics of interest and 12 concepts of information sources.
-For comparison to standard as reference frame, the instruction that international news and national news are 100 units apart was given to the subjects in head of survey items.
+The total concepts observed were 22: yourself, 9 concepts of information topics of interest, and 12 concepts of information sources.
+For comparison to standard as reference frame, the instruction that "international news and national news are 100 units apart" was given to the subjects in head of survey items.

-Information topics consisted of international news, national news, what's going on in the community (local news), science/technology, medical/ health information, nutrition/food, financial information, sports, and entertainment.
+Information topics consisted of international news, national news, local news (what's going on in the community), science/technology, medical/health information, nutrition/food, financial information, sports, and entertainment.
 In addition, information sources consisted of newspaper, magazines, TV, radio, mobile phone, face-to-face, reading news on the Internet, e-mail, blogging (both reading and posting), online video (both watching and posting), Instant Messaging (IM), and IPOD/MP3 players (including Podcast).